 I'll introduce some useful FuelPHP functions that I know only I've used before!

-When developing, we tend to create something like a utility class that compiles our own convenient functions without looking at the documentation, but frameworks usually have a certain number of convenient functions.
+When developing, it's easy to create utility classes that group your own convenient functions without consulting the documentation, but frameworks usually come with a good set of useful functions.
+Since

 Arr::pluck()

-I'll start from the beginning, but this is very useful.
+I'll jump right in, but this is incredibly useful.

-The English word is not that familiar to me (this is in terms of my vocabulary), so at first glance I didn't understand what it meant, but if you think of it as an extended version of the array_keys function, you'll get the idea.
+The English words are so unfamiliar to me (that's relative to my vocabulary) that at first glance I didn't understand what it meant, but perhaps it will make more sense if I say it's an extended version of the array_keys function.

 As the name suggests, array_keys is a function that extracts the keys of an array and returns a new array with the keys as values, but Arr::pluck() is a useful function that also works on object properties and may be useful for paired models